simonh1000/file-reader/README.md

+# 0.19

+With the arrival of 0.19, the Javascript code in this package is unusable.
+I believe that some of the functionality in https://github.com/elm/file may provide an approved alternative, but I have not had cause to access files in 0.19 yet.
+So this repo is effectively archived pending the emergence of issues that can be solved in the current context.

 # Read files into Elm apps

 There are two basic ways to read files from the host operating system into the browser (either to view directly or to upload to a server):